cwhite911/trianglenc-crime/README.md

 2. Copy and paste the crime data URL where the text input says "File Url".

 3. Fetch the data by pressing the "Fetch" button.
-> Be patient the data will take a minute to load because it's ~250,000 points (~23.0 MB).
+> Be patient the data will take a minute to load because it's ~250,000 points.

 ![Get Data](https://raw.githubusercontent.com/cwhite911/trianglenc-crime/master/images/fetchData.png)